ro-msg-aws-training/resources/src/networking/index.md

 When it comes to AWS, our instances will have **private static** IP addresses and, optionally (based on how our network is configured), public IP addresses.
 We can choose to assign a static public IP address by using an [Elastic IP Address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) (we won't, but it can be helpful when you need just a simple server).

-For creating and managing networks, AWS provides the **VPC** (Virtual Private Cloud) service (it is also the name of resulting resource).
+For creating and managing networks, AWS provides the **VPC** (Virtual Private Cloud) service (it is also the name of the resulting resource).
 A VPC is an isolated section of the entire AWS cloud network spanning a certain region.
 Then, a VPC is divided into one or more subnets which are created in a specific AZ (taking a specific IP range/CIDR of the VPC).

 **Instances are deployed in a specific subnet.
 This is how we choose in which AZ to run our instance and whether the instance has a public IP address or not.
 Each subnet has a route table assigned which tells instances where to find other IPs.
 A subnet is considered public if it has a route to an Internet Gateway (another AWS resource).
 Furthermore, each subnet has its own NACL.**